 Blue Delta SkyMiles Credit Card

-The Blue Delta SkyMiles is a great option for budget conscious travelers and frequent flyers who want a secondary rewards card–you fly Delta at least once a year but not enough to justify owning a Delta credit card with an annual fee.
+The Blue Delta SkyMiles is a great option for budget conscious travelers and frequent flyers who want a secondary rewards card–you fly Delta at least once a year.

 Because the Blue Delta SkyMiles® Credit Card from American Express is a fee-free card (See Rates & Fees), you won’t enjoy any of the additional card benefits that come from the other co-brand Delta credit cards.